rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 ### 2.12.14. bf_vps_op_write16, OP=0x6, IDX=0x8

-bf_vps_op_write16 writes to a 16bit field in the VPS.
+Writes to a 16bit field in the VPS.
 The "index" is architecture-specific.
 For Intel, Appendix B, "Field Encoding in VMCS," defines the index (or encoding).
 For AMD, Appendix B, "Layout of VMCB," defines the index (or offset).

 **Input:**
 | Register Name | Bits | Description |